Laurent888/rn-finted/README.md

 Finted is a fullstack application.

-## Features!
+## Features

-- Authentication
+- Authentication: Sign in & Sign up
-- Create a user and post new listing
+- Create user, post new listing
+- Visit other users profile and listings

 ## Installation